Troubleshooting Cloudflare 1XXX errors

 - Remove the characters that are not allowed.
 See Format of HTTP request header names and values in Developer Docs for more information on the allowed characters.

-A Cloudflare Worker throws a runtime JavaScript exception.
+This error typically occurs when a Cloudflare Worker encounters a runtime JavaScript exception.

 Provide appropriate issues details to Cloudflare Support.